f r e q u e n t l y a s k e d

 How long does it take to build?

-The ship gets put together in few days once we are in the Halloween season.
-After the ship is up, connecting the electronics takes a long time and it involves lots of testing and trials.
+The display gets put together over a 2-month period.
+Connecting the electronics takes a long time and it involves lots of testing and trials.
 In the past, there has been over 5000 feet of cabling run throughout the front yard.
-For me, August - October include early mornings, late nights, full weekends and a severe lack of sleep.
+For me, July - October include early mornings, late nights, full weekends, and a severe lack of sleep.

 All that is just a part of the process.
 Coordinating the season is an entire secondary job.
 I spend a long time working to make sure everything runs smoothly.
-For example, a lot of details need to be worked out with the Community Organizations (Children's Hospital & Open Door Mission), The Actors, Monroe County Sheriff, Food Vendors, Neighbors, Donation Websites, News Papers, Magazines, News Channels etc.
+For example, a lot of details need to be worked out with the Community Organizations, The Actors, Sheriffs, Food Vendors, Neighbors, Donation Websites, News Papers, Magazines, News Channels etc.

 How much does all this cost?

 A lot.
-I spend much of the year scrolling through FB marketplace and craigslist looking for cheap materials... such as rope, scrap lumber, old barnwood, PVC pipes etc. So, most things are inexpensive... or even free.
-The electronics and other supplies (fog machines, fog juice, fire blasters, fire fluid, rope, rope, and more rope, lights, cabling/extension cords, screws, hardware, paint, and any props I didn't make, etc) can be very pricey.
+I spend much of the year scrolling through FB marketplace and craigslist looking for cheap materials... such as rope, scrap lumber, old barnwood, PVC pipes etc. Most things are inexpensive... or even free through donations.
+The electronics and other supplies (fog machines, fog juice, fire blasters, fire fluid, rope….rope, and more rope, lights, cabling/extension cords, screws, hardware, paint, and any props I didn't make, etc) can be very pricey.
 I set money aside throughout the year to help cover the cost.

-I need to give a special thank you my barn wood supplier who has donated a lot of wood for the Pirates ships.
-My ships have been assembled with wood that came from barns as old as 1893.
+I need to give a special thank you my barn wood supplier who has donated a lot of wood for the display.
+My display has been assembled with wood that came from barns as old as 1893.

 Jordan Gelser is a barn wood enthusiast and wood worker based out of Lima, NY.
 He has a unique business of repurposing the wood from old barns in our area and creating some amazing pieces.